Dog’s Lip is Swollen and Red: How to Help

 At-Home Treatments for Dog With Swollen and Red Lips

 If you notice a swelling in your dog’s lips, you should really contact your vet to make sure it’s not something very serious.
-But in the meantime, try some of these at-home remedies.
+While you wait for your appointment, try the following:

 1. Find the cause.
 Inspect the swelling, if your dog is willing, to see if you notice any wounds, stingers, or rotten teeth that could indicate the cause.